 - any other symptoms you may be experiencing

 - any factors that appear to make the swelling better or worse

 To help diagnose the cause of the swelling, your doctor may order one or more of the following tests:

-- an ECG to assess heart function
+- electrocardiogram to assess heart function